-The Systematic Code Enforcement Program (SCEP) is designed to routinely inspect all residential rental properties with two or more housing units on a four-year cycle and to respond to reports of property violations.
+The Systematic Code Enforcement Program (SCEP) is designed to routinely inspect all residential rental properties with two or more housing units on a periodic basis and to respond to reports of property violations.
 Inspections are conducted to ensure the safety and habitability of all occupied rental dwelling units.

 If repairs are not completed within the time period specified on the Notice and Order to Comply or Notice and Order of Abatement, the owner will be summoned to an administrative General Manager’s Hearing to explain the reason(s) for non-compliance and specify the date the repairs will be completed.
 If further enforcement steps become necessary, the file may be forwarded to the Office of the City Attorney as a criminal complaint.
 The property may also be subject to inclusion in the Rent Escrow Account Program.

 Property owners are charged an inspection fee of $43.32 per unit, per year.
-This fee is due annually even if the units are not inspected during that year of the four-year cycle.
+This fee is due annually even if the units are not inspected during that year of the current cycle.

 It is not necessary to wait until a regularly scheduled inspection to Report a Property Violation.
 Any person may report Housing Code violations within a residential rental unit or the surrounding common areas of the residential property.
 Such violations may be reported by using one of the following methods:

-Visit one of the Los Angeles Housing Department's Public Counters.
+Visit one of the Los Angeles Housing + Community Investment Department's Public Counters.

 Online Report a Property Violation via the Internet.